telerik/xaml-docs/controls/radnumericupdown/styles-and-templates/styling-the-radnumericupdown.md

 ---
 title: Styling the RadNumericUpDown
 page_title: Styling the RadNumericUpDown
-description: This article demonstrates how to style the RadNumericUpDown control.
+description: This article demonstrates how to Style the RadNumericUpDown control.
 slug: styling-the-radnumericupdown
 tags: styling, radnumericupdown
 published: True